PhilippW94/Kafka_POV/README.md

 * JDBC Source Connector
 * MongoDB Sink Connector

 The execution of this proof demonstrates how inserting data via SQL leads to data being loaded and stored into MongoDB.
+With Kafka Connectors, we demonstrate:
+* How to ```JOIN``` **two tables** via the JDBC Source Connector.
+* How to load rich documents into MongoDB by **nesting fields into subdocuments** via the MongoDB Sink Connector.

 ---
 ## Setup